 JohnnyCupcakes might have won 30 % more matches during his 80 matches trial.
 But that information alone does not allow us to conclude that he in general wins more matches when he has scored on himself.
 And by “in general”, I mean outside the narrow scope of a sample.

-In statistics, we talk about significance: An increase from 3 in 4 to 4 in 4 constitutes a 30 % increase but it’s not necessarily a statistically significant increase, because it under the given circumstances could be a random fluctuation, i.e. sampling error.
+In statistics, we talk about significance: An increase from 3 in 4 to 4 in 4 constitutes a 30 % increase but it’s not a statistically significant increase, because the sample size makes it impossible to rule our that the change was a random fluctuation, i.e. sampling error.

-If JohnnyCupcakes’ “normal” win ratio was 20 %, we would expect him to win 16 in 80 matches under “normal” circumstances, and a 30 % growth would correspond to hence imply that he won 4 matches more than expected.
+If JohnnyCupcakes’ “normal” win ratio was 20 %, we would expect him to win 16 in 80 matches under “normal” circumstances.
+A 30 % growth would correspond to him winning 4 more matches than expected.
 Even to the naked, untrained eye it is very clear that +4 isn’t a statistically significant increase.

 On top of that, the fact that we don’t know the number of matches played prior to the 80 match trial is an issue in it’s own right.